Database Connections

 create login JohnDoe with password='saPassword1'

-2. Create a user with default schema from which you want to create an entity:
+2. Create a user with a default schema from which you want to create an entity:

 create user JohnDoe for login JohnDoe with default_schema = my_schema